How to Make an Appointment

 The Body Project (formerly Reflections)

 The purpose of The Body Project is to help females establish and maintain a positive body image.
-An evidence based eating disorders prevention program, The Body Project endeavors to help participants resist the ultrathin, unrealistic ideal standard of female beauty prevalent in today's society.
-For more information or to schedule The Body Project for your group, contact Jenni Thome, Student Counseling Services as (309) 438-3655.
+An evidence based eating disorders prevention program, The Body Project endeavors to help participants resist the ultra-thin, unrealistic ideal standard of female beauty prevalent in today's society.
+For more information or to schedule The Body Project for your group, contact Jenni Thome, Student Counseling Services at (309) 438-3655.

 Help Students in Crisis: Helping Simulations from Kognito

 If you're like most of us, at some point you have seen a friend who is upset, withdrawn--"different than usual"--but haven't been sure how to talk to them about it.
 Kognito is an on-line simulation, in which you interact with student "avatars".
 You will gain experience, and valuable coaching, in how to approach a friend who is distressed.
 It's a great way to gather some tools and expereience in a safe way, so you will be ready when a friend is in need.
 It's free and quick--each simuation takes less than an hour.
 A little bit of your time can prepare you to have a powerful effect on someone who needs help.
 Three simulations are available: "At-risk" deals with students struggling with psychological distress; "LGBTQ" deals with students struggling with being gay on campus; and "Student Veterans" provides the best ways to approach student veterans.